Skip to content

 Bulb vegetables0.05

-Fruiting vegetables0.05ML does not apply to tomatoes and edible fungi
+Fruiting vegetables, other than cucurbits0.05Excluding tomatoes and edible fungi

 Leafy vegetables0.2Includes Brassica leafy vegetables